-In many cases, you can develop a parenting plan with the child’s other parent that covers where the child will live, visitation rights and who will have decision-making authority.
+In many cases, you may develop a parenting plan with the child’s other parent that adheres where the child will live, visitation rights and who will have decision-making authority.

 If you cannot agree, you will be required to participate in mediation.
 Also, the court will likely appoint a Guardian Ad Litem to represent the interests of your child and conduct an independent investigation.

-If an agreement can be reached, you will present it to a Family Court judge for approval, and the judge will enter a final custody order upon his or her approval.
+If an agreement is reached, you and your lawyer will present it to a Family Court judge for approval, and the judge will enter a final custody order upon his or her approval.
 Otherwise, the matter will proceed to trial and the Family Court judge will make all decisions as to custody and collateral issues such as visitation, child support and/or restraining order provisions.

 Determining Child Custody in Family Court